Shin-Z/daveigh/models/potensic_atom_rc_adapter/README.md

 ## Known Issues

-Using a high precision SLA 3d printers is highly recommended, and make sure your 3D printer could print a decent thread.
+Using a high precision SLA 3d printers is highly recommended, and make sure your 3D printer could print decent threads.

 There are also few tricks to make it work for low precision printer:

-- Print a 3/8" screw version and use a 3/8"-1/4" screw adapter.
+- Print the 3/8" version and use a 3/8"-1/4" screw adapter.

 - Modify the model and remove the thread yourself, then install a 3/8" or 1/4" nut.